 Compensating for these constraining effects from selective interference is the fact that a larger fraction of beneficial mutations is exploitable in larger populations.
-Owing to the fact that efficient selection requires $|N_e s| > 1$ (Chapter 4), larger populations have access to mutations with smaller s.
-Although this expansion in the pool of available beneficial mutations will further tip the balance in favor of higher rates of evolution in larger populations, from Equation 5.1 it can be seen that the contribution of beneficial mutations to increases in fitness scales with the square of the selective advantage, s^2 .
-Thus, because average s is typically $\ll 1$, broadening the window of mutational availability will have a less than linear effect on the rate of adaptation unless the pool of mutations is strongly skewed towards those with small fitness benefits.
-Moreover, recall from Chapter 4 that there is a nearly inverse relationship between N_e and the mutation rate (μ).
-From Equation 5.1, such a compensatory effect would yield near independence of the rate of adaptation and N_e , other than the potential expansion of the window of exploitable mutations.
+Owing to the fact that efficient selection requires $|N_e s| > 1$ (Chapter 4), populations with larger N_e have access to mutations with smaller s.
+However, although this expansion in the pool of available beneficial mutations will further tip the balance in favor of higher rates of evolution in larger populations, from Equation 5.1 it can be seen that the contribution of beneficial mutations to increases in fitness scales with the square of the selective advantage, s^2 .
+Thus, because average s is typically $\ll 1$, broadening the window of mutational availability will have a less than linear effect on the rate of adaptation unless the pool of beneficial mutations is very strongly skewed towards those with small fitness effects.